Deq (tattoo): Signification and usage

-The practice of deq predates Islam and is associated with local traditions.
+The practice of deq predates Christianity, Yezidism and Islam and is associated with local traditions.
 They can have different significations depending on placement, including pure adornment, spiritual protection and tribal affiliation.
 On women, they are usually found on faces, necks, feet, hands and to a lesser degree breasts and near the genitals.
 Facial deq is believed to ward off evil spirits, provide good health and fertility.
+In the past, it was also possible to identify the tribal affiliation of a Kurd by their deq, often marked as a "V" shape.
 There are rules to the usage of deq and women who are divorced or who have given birth to stillborn children cannot be tattooed.

 In inking women, the tattooist first draws the design on the skin with a needle dipped in ink and pricked into the skin.
-The ink is made from milk (usually breast milk) and designs are usually lines, stars, swastikas, suns, semicircles, rectangles, diamonds and crosses.
+The ink is made from milk (usually breast milk), but it can also be made using herbs, animal intestines, and lamp soot. designs are usually lines, stars, swastikas, suns, semicircles, rectangles, diamonds and crosses.
+In some cases, women who converted to Islam from Yazidism would have a moon symbol tattooed.
 It is circles that are particularly associated with fertility, while crosses are believed to ward off evil spirits and diamonds bring strength.
 The deq can be seen as a diary for the particular woman.
+Usually, for women under the age of 60, deq designs are minimalistic, and are often as small as a simple dot on the cheek or chin.
+The process of applying deq is regarded as painful, and the tattoo is permanent once applied.

-Men usually get tattooed on the hands, legs, neck, chest and face (temporal tattoos are common).
+Although much less common than women, men usually get tattooed on the hands, legs, neck, chest and face (temporal tattoos are common).
 The primary significations among men are medicinal and protective.

-In the past, it was possible to identify the tribal affiliation of a Kurd by their deq.
+Recent efforts have been made by Kurds to preserve the tradition of Deq, as the tradition is currently at threat of being lost.
+Though being more common in the 1960s, the tradition is currently mostly practiced by older women, who have deq on their faces or bodies.
+Newer generations typically regard deq as being sacrilegious or old-fashioned, although some are now using it to express Kurdish identity and Kurdish nationalist sentiments.

-Patterns among Yazidis
+Patterns among other groups

+Assyrians used deq and similar types of tattoos to display Christian symbols, with common motifs such as the cross often being tattooed.
+Those who lived in Mardin developed cultural ties with nearby Kurds and adopted deq tattooing, often showing religious or cultural symbolism.
+Arabs and Yezidis also experienced a share of culture from being in and around the same area, and a number of Arab villages in Turkey have at least one tattooed woman.

 Patterns among the Yazidis include a comb, a cross, a gazelle, an animal called daqqayeh, a sandgrouse foot, a moon (both full or crescent), a doll, a spindle, an inverted 'v' called res daqq and a dimlich (figure which looks like a bag with two strings).